-Concord is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Concord is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Concord is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Concord who work in office and administrative support (10.09%), management occupations (9.54%), and sales jobs (9.52%).

 Also of interest is that Concord has more people living here who work in computers and math than 95% of the places in the US.

-The population of Concord is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.90% of adults in Concord have a bachelor's degree or even advanced degree.
+The citizens of Concord are very well educated compared to the average community in the nation: 37.90% of adults in Concord have a bachelor's degree or even advanced degree.